Regional air operators

 Under the Act, operators are required to submit quarterly passenger statistics to Transport for NSW, for each route linked to Sydney Kingsford Smith Airport, whether regulated or deregulated.
 This is to ensure continued collection and publication of data on intrastate airline activity.

 Regulation includes limiting competition on low volume routes that aren’t always robust and may need protection to provide stability and encourage market development.
-We also licensing these routes on a one-route/one-licence basis.
+We also license these routes on a one-route/one-licence basis.

 The threshold for a route being allocated to one licensed operator only is that the route operates at or below 50,000 passengers per annum.
-A five-year licence term currently applies.
+A five-year licence term usually applies.

 Where regulated routes exceed the 50,000 level during the licence term, the five-year commitment takes precedence over deregulating the routes.
 The regulated route licence will run its full term (subject to licence conditions).